 ME310 is Stanford University’s award-winning flagship design innovation program, and has been taught at Stanford since 1967.

-dGlobal at Stanford: Bringing the Stanford Design Way to You
+dGlobal at Stanford: Bringing the Stanford Design Tradition to You

-IntoActions and the dGlobal at Stanford program are joining forces to help groups anywhere in the world learn the Stanford Design Way and apply it to their local context.
+IntoActions and the dGlobal at Stanford program are joining forces to help groups anywhere in the world learn about the Stanford Design Tradition and apply it to their local context.

 dGlobal is a 6-week online course, designed to reinforce key concepts based on the enduring practices from the award-winning ME310 design course.
 Participants earn an official Stanford University transcript.